Apoorva229/Arduino-Fundamentals/README.md

 4. IR sensor Module.
 5. Potentiometer.
 6. Breadboard and Jumper Wires.
-  # NOTE: If the aforementioned components are not available, you can also simulate all the projects of Wokwi - and excellent Arduino simulator that lets you build and test circuits virtually.
+  # NOTE: If the aforementioned components are not available, you can also simulate all the projects on Wokwi - and excellent Arduino simulator that lets you build and test circuits virtually.

-ENJOY LEARNING!!!
+# ENJOY LEARNING!!!